Caroline tells you about…

 The Bone of Contention: Mutiny on the Bounty

 If many of you know the famous novel of James Norman Hall and Charles Nordoff or keep in mind some scenes of its movie adaptations, only a few remember the role our uru played in the History of Great-Britain.
-Let’s admit it, it was king of upstaged by Marlon Brando and Mel Gibson…
+Let’s admit it, it was kind of upstaged by Marlon Brando and Mel Gibson…

 In 1787, the HMS Bounty, a Royal Navy unit, steers for Polynesia with the Captain Bligh calling the tune.
 The latter was charged by king George III to collect breadfruit plants in order to bring it back to the West Indies.
 The whole undertaking consisted in providing English colonies with cheap food for slaves.